Worldwide Guide to Women in Leadership

 2004-05 Vice-President of the Council of State

-Director of Economy since 1996 and 1999-2000 Landamann-Stellvertreterin.
+Director of Economy from 1996 and 1999-2000 Landamann-Stellvertreterin.
 In 1999 she was candidate for the post of National Councillor (Minister in the National Government)

 1999-2004 Premier Isabella Winkie Direko, The Free State (South Africa)

-Former School Principal and National President of the National Council of African Women. (b.
-1929-).
+Former School Principal and National President of the National Council of African Women.
+She lived (1929-2012).

-1999- Leader of the Government Sarah Wescott-Williams, St. Maarten (Nederlandse Antillen)
+1999-2009 Leader of the Government Sarah Wescott-Williams, Sint Maarten (Nederlandse Antillen)

-Since 1995 Deputy of General Affairs, of Education and from 1999 also Deputy of Education, Social and Cultural Development, Finance, Juridical Affairs, Emergency Services, Information, Communication and Protocol, Strategic Policy, Planning and Development.
-She is also Leader of the St. Maarten Party
+Commissioner of General Affairs and Education 1995-2009 and from 1999 also Deputy of Education, Social and Cultural Development, Finance, Juridical Affairs, Emergency Services, Information, Communication and Protocol, Strategic Policy, Planning and Development.
+She is also Leader of the St. Maarten Party.
+Prime Minister of the newly established entity within the Kingdom of the Netherlands from 2010. (b.
+1956-).

 1999-2000 Chief of the Government Rosario Robles Berlanga de Moguel, The Federal District (Mexico)